mjadiahmed/RFID_NFC_CARD_READER_HID_PY/README.md

 # 📡 RFID / NFC Card Reader

-A lightweight and elegant **RFID / NFC HID Reader GUI** built with Python and Tkinter, featuring an Apple-inspired design.
+A lightweight and elegant **RFID / NFC HID Reader GUI** built with Python and Tkinter.
 It listens to **keyboard-emulated RFID or NFC readers** and displays both **Decimal (DEC)** and **Hexadecimal (HEX)** card IDs in real time.

 ---